kbladin/KalleWheel/README.md

 # KalleWheel
 A custom color wheel extension for Adobe Photoshop.

-KalleWheel is an extension currently that is made to make it easier for digital painters to choose colors in Photoshop.
+KalleWheel is an extension that is made to make it easier for digital painters to choose colors in Photoshop.